 General guidance on using the Local Administrator Password Solution (LAPS) with PDQ Inventory version 14+ and PDQ Deploy (Enterprise mode required for both products).

 - Using LAPS with PDQ Deploy when PDQ Deploy is in Pull Copy Mode (Options > Preferences > Performance, Copy Mode) will result in the error (or similar), "The user name or password is incorrect".
-This limitation will be corrected with the implementation of a feature currently under development.
-Thanks to James M. for discovering and troubleshooting this issue with us.

 - In order to use LAPS with PDQ Deploy, Enterprise mode is required for both PDQ Deploy and PDQ Inventory.
 PDQ Inventory version 14+ must be installed on the same machine as PDQ Deploy (see This Article for Central Server interoperability guidance).

 - Because LAPS is an Active Directory (AD) schema extension, local accounts (for example, .\PDQUser) will not work as part of LAPS.
 An AD domain is required.